bigjohnson/iC880A-SPI-basics-station/README.md

 The device parameter is correct for new Raspberry Pi cards, if you have a really really old Raspberry Pi you need to change it.

-create the file /opt/basicstation/bin/reset_gw.sh with this content
+Create the file /opt/basicstation/bin/reset_gw.sh with this content

 ```
 # Reset iC880a PIN